2025 Tirah Valley shooting

-The 2025 Tirah Valley firing protesters in Bagh Maidan, Tirah, Pakistan were fired upon on 27–28 July 2025, resulting in several deaths and injuries.
+The 2025 Tirah Valley firing protesters in Bagh Maidan, Tirah, Pakistan were fired upon on 27–28 July 2025 by unknown assailants, resulting in several deaths and injuries.
 The shooting occurred outside the Frontier Corps brigade headquarters, where protesters were demonstrating over the reported death of a young girl killed by stray mortar fire.
 Between five and seven protesters were killed, and at least seventeen others were injured.

 Background

 The Tirah Valley, located adjacent to Afghanistan, has been a site of persistent insecurity due to the presence of armed groups, including Tehreek-i-Taliban Pakistan (TTP) and Lashkar-e-Islam.
 Counter-insurgency operations in the region have been ongoing, with an operation in August 2024 resulting in the deaths of twenty-five militants and four soldiers.

 Growing civilian anger over collateral damage from military operations preceded the incident.
 In November 2024, the death of two schoolboys in a mortar shelling incident prompted a peace rally of approximately ten thousand people in Bara town.
 On 6 July 2025, a grand jirga of Afridi elders issued demands for an end to both militant violence and indiscriminate shelling by security forces.